ajai-d/ai-app-modernization/code-gen-process.md

      - Debugging and troubleshooting workflows

 #### **Step 2.8: API Contract Generation**
-   - Extract existing API patterns from the codebase.
    - Generate OpenAPI specifications for new APIs.
    - **Output**:
      - OpenAPI/Swagger specifications